ivawzh/aws-cdk-cross-app-reference/README.md

-# cdk-playground
+# aws-cdk-cross-app-reference

-Example of cross-cdk-app-repo importing.
+Example of cross-cdk-app-repo importing, i.e. sharing resource across CDK apps without painful `fromXxxxAttributes` and `CfnOutput`.

 This is a spike of idea described in https://github.com/aws/aws-cdk/issues/7721

-## Plan 1 - multiple CDK apps
+## Plan A - multiple CDK apps

 At the moment, infrastructure deployments works as expected.
 Service-A deployment throws error: